SirMisbehave/LearningJavaScript/README.md

-# LearningJavaScript
+# Learning JavaScript

-Learning JavaScript - Primarily via Bun
+Learning JavaScript - primarily via Bun to eventually move to TypeScript and then use that to create web applications.